VictorioMolina/rabbit-erc20/README.md

 Rabbit is a high-performance, real-time cryptocurrency sweeping bot designed for security-critical operations on Ethereum mainnet.
 The system monitors hot wallets for incoming assets and automatically transfers them to cold storage destinations with optimal gas efficiency and MEV protection.

+## Purpose and Scope

+Rabbit automates the secure transfer of ERC-20 tokens and ETH, minimizing exposure of funds in hot wallets.
+It is designed for organizations and individuals requiring high-frequency, low-latency asset sweeping with robust gas management and fault tolerance.
+The bot prioritizes security, efficiency, and configurability, making it suitable for production environments where asset protection and operational continuity are paramount.

 ## Core Capabilities

 1. Real-time Asset Detection: WebSocket-based monitoring of ERC-20 transfers and ETH deposits